How to Transfer Money to Your New Zealand Bank Account

 Travel money cards

-“Loaded” with money in multiple currencies, travel money card claim to be usable like a credit card anywhere in New Zealand.
+“Loaded” with money in multiple currencies, travel money cards claim to be as usable as a credit card anywhere in New Zealand.
 However, we have found that they are not accepted everywhere and credit card usage fee incurs on each use.
 Plus, the exchange rates are usually pretty poor.